What is ovarian hyperstimulation syndrome (OHSS)?

 How can OHSS be prevented?

-There are many protocols that can prevent the patient from having OHSS or make it worse, and the doctor can choose different solutions.
-The choice of procedure to prevent or reduce the symptoms of OHSS will be evaluated by the physician.
-Below we will explain in more detail some of the most commonly used strategies to avoid OHSS.
+There are many protocols that can prevent the patient from having OHSS or making it worse, and the doctor can choose different solutions.
+The choice of procedure to avoid or reduce the symptoms of OHSS will be evaluated by the doctor.

 Lower doses of gonadotropins